 I was lying on the same couch I had been on for 7 days when I leapt up to avoid the shattering of glass from what had to be my bay window breaking.
 I ran out the front to catch the offender who obviously threw a brick or stone through the glass.
 Nobody.
 I inspected the damage.
 No damage.
-I spent a good hour searching for any evidence of any shattering.
+I spent a good hour searching for any evidence of any shattering anywhere around the house.
 Nothing.

 Then I got a call.

 I had been flown home from work the previous week from the remote site I worked on, deemed as non-essential staff, whilst the company used my accommodation for the executive team visiting.
 This was a week after I approached the whistleblower hotline to ask for assistance on behalf of a teenager who was under racial attack from co-workers.
 He came to me in tears, I helped.
 Confidence was broken and the retaliation was brutal.

 In a parallel universe, at my desk, I had also discovered a large body of evidence pointing to misleading information.
 The shareholders annual general meeting was imminent and I had 17 pages of false data that I acquired from the back end of a system that I built, and that no one in my team had access to.
 I did this based on a pure gut feel when I saw numbers in the database change overnight.
 The last time I saw numbers that did not make sense the finance manager was arrested for pay rolling 4 highly paid phantom employees over 4 years, or so I found out later after a manager took the credit.
 I kept the 17 pages to myself, but queried the figures with my manager who said it was correct, no further discussion.

 The call I received was a request to attend a psychiatric evaluation as my behavior was upsetting the team, the same team that had been bullying our token ‘social licence’ employee for months now, the same team who tormented and ran “a lesbian” off site months ago.